jcdcmn/red-light-therapy/README.md

 ## Warnings

-Read the Reddit posts for warnings on:
+Read said Reddit posts for warnings on:
 - Exposure to eyes.
 - Exposure to testicles.
 - Overdosing.